quicwg/multipath/draft-ietf-quic-multipath.md

 Both endpoints, namely the client and the server, can close a path, by sending PATH_ABANDON frame (see {{path-abandon-frame}}) which abandons the path with the corresponding Destination Connection ID.
-The PATH_ABANDON frame contains the Sender's Destination Connection ID Sequence Number and therefore can be sent on any path.
+The PATH_ABANDON frame contains the Destination Connection ID Sequence Number and therefore can be sent on any path.

 Once a path is